• Skip to primary navigation

 • Do not overheat the candy melts or your coating will become lumpy.

-• If the coating is too thick, add a small amount of paramount crystals, Wilton Candy Melts EZ Thin or shortening to thin it out.
+• If the coating is too thick, add a small sprinkling of paramount crystals, Wilton Candy Melts EZ Thin, or shortening to thin it out.

 • Set your cake pops in the fridge to chill for dipping.